rwolande/Snrlax/README.md

 The first argument is a required string and the second is an enum `SnrlaxMediaManager.MediaType`.
 This is specified so the correct cache is used, and so thumbnails can be used if available.

 Finally, optionally pass a UIImageView, which will be updated _asynchronously_.
-Unlike alternative libraries, when an image download is complete, Snrlax ensures the ImageView still wants the same image it started with.
-This makes Snrlax the ideal library for image displaying within `UITableView`s.
+Unlike alternative libraries, when an image download is complete, Snrlax ensures the ImageView still wants the same image, making it `UITableViewCell`-recycling-safe.
+Accordingly, Snrlax is a perfect library for image displaying within `UITableView`s.
+Again, this forces developers to write UX-considerate code.

 ```swift
 let IMAGE_URL = "https://static1.squarespace.com/static/5563f674e4b024c2e33e24e5/576fb637b3db2bd35f665512/576fb64bff7c50a6aeabf726/1466938964385/Globs.jpg?format=1500w"